JahnaviDhanaSri/Urbanization_change_detection/README.md

 # Overview
 This project focuses on detecting urbanization changes using Landsat 8 satellite imagery.
 The aim is to analyze urban expansion over time by computing various indices and applying machine learning techniques to track and predict changes.

+# DataSet Collection
+Data Source:

+The data for this project was collected from the Google Earth Engine (GEE) platform.
+The Landsat 8 Surface Reflectance dataset was utilized to obtain satellite imagery for the analysis of urbanization changes.

 # Key Features
 Satellite Data: Utilizes Landsat 8 bands (Blue, Green, Red, NIR, SWIR1, SWIR2) for analysis.